mashfiq-rayhan/ReactJS/README.md

 - Debugging, performance optimization, and best practices
 - Responsive UI with CSS Modules, Tailwind CSS, and Bootstrap

+## Achievements

+- Built a modular and scalable workspace covering all major React.js concepts and patterns.
+- Developed a fully functional Project Management App with dynamic project and task management.
+- Created an interactive Quiz App with dynamic question rendering and stateful user interaction.
+- Implemented full-stack integration in the Food Order app, connecting React frontend with Node.js backend.
+- Demonstrated advanced state management using Context API and Redux across multiple projects.
+- Applied best practices in code organization, component reusability, and UI/UX design.
+- Enhanced learning experience with real-world mini-apps and practical coding exercises.

 ## Project Structure

 - **03. Essentials**: Core React concepts, components, props, and state